rei/rei-cedar-docs/docs/components/tabs/README.md

       "type": "do",
       "image": "tabs/tab_number_do.png",
       "ratio": "16-9",
-      "alt": "tabs with two buttons",
-      "caption": "use tabs with at least 2 buttons."
+      "alt": "Tabs correctly displaying the minimum two buttons.", "caption": "use tabs with at least 2 buttons."
     },
     {
       "type": "dont",
       "image": "tabs/tab_number_dont.png",
       "ratio": "16-9",
-      "alt": "tab with one button",
-      "caption": "use tabs with only 1 button."
+      "alt": "Tab incorrectly displaying with only one button.", "caption": "use tabs with only 1 button."
     }
   ],